 This Quarterly Report on Form 10-Q, including the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," contains forward-looking statements regarding future events and our future results that are subject to the safe harbors created under the Securities Act of 1933, as amended, or the Securities Act, and the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 Forward-looking statements relate to future events or our future financial performance.
-We generally identify forward-looking statements by terminology such as "may," will," would," should, "should," expects," plans," enticipates, "would," intends," restimates, "moverable of these terms.
+We generally identify forward-looking statements by terminology such as "may," "will," "would," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "assume," "intend," "potential," "continue" or other similar words or the negative of these terms.
 We have based these forward-looking statements largely on our current expectations about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described in "Risk Factors" and elsewhere in this report.
 Accordingly, you should not place undue reliance upon these forward-looking statements.
-We cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or occur; the timing of events and circumstances and actual results could differ materially from those anticipated in the forward looking statements.
+We cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or occur; the timing of events and circumstances and actual results could differ materially from those anticipated in the forward-looking statements.
 Forward-looking statements contained in this report include, but are not limited to, statements about:

-- [the progress of, timing of and amount of expenses associated with our research, development and commercialization activities; - [] the timing, conduct and success of our clinical studies for our product candidates; - our expectations regarding federal, state and foreign regulatory requirements; - [] the therapeutic benefits and effectiveness of our product candidates; - ☐ the size and characteristics of the markets that may be addressed by our product candidates; - [] our intention to seek to establish strategic collaborations or partnerships for the development or sale of our product candidates; - □ our expectations as to future financial performance, expense levels and liquidity sources; and - ☐ the timing of commercializing our product candidates.
+- the progress of, timing of and amount of expenses associated with our research, development and commercialization activities; - the timing, conduct and success of our clinical studies for our product candidates; - our expectations regarding federal, state and foreign regulatory requirements; - the therapeutic benefits and effectiveness of our product candidates; - the size and characteristics of the markets that may be addressed by our product candidates; - our intention to seek to establish strategic collaborations or partnerships for the development or sale of our product candidates; - our expectations as to future financial performance, expense levels and liquidity sources; and - the timing of commercializing our product candidates.